ccwinch/live-streaming-tech-notes/src/audio.md

 To decrease the volume, move the XLR and Master sliders down.

-Initially, both sliders are at about -6.01 dB.
+Initially, both sliders are at about -0.6 dB (this figure is shown **below** the slider - the number above is the maximum reached since power on or the number being clicked).